Renzzo98/TrueUniqueLyrics/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
 * Inspiration
 * etc

-Features:

--Works with most songs(popular)

--Display "___" where the lyrics got cut

--Display how much of the lyrics were repeated and cut

--Requires Internet

-Bug:
+## Roadmap

+Fix the following bugs:
--An simple issue where "The " in the band name will cause it to fail
+* An Simple issue where the word "The" in the band name will cause it to fail

--Doesn't work with weird songs such as Crazy Frong
+* Doesn't work with weird songs like **Crazy Frog**

-Next Update:

--Need to adapt this to a website
+Apply the script to a website